EOxServer/eoxserver/documentation/users/operators.rst

 CFloat64       11
 ============== ===============

-A range type contains of one or more bands.
+A coverage type contains of one or more bands.
 For each band you may specify a name, an identifier and a definition that describes the property measured (e.g. radiation).
 Furthermore, you can define nil values for each band (i.e. values that indicate that there is no measurement at the given position).

-This range type metadata is used in the coverage description metadata that is returned by WCS operations and for configuring WMS layers.
+This coverage type metadata is used in the coverage description metadata that is returned by WCS operations and for configuring WMS layers.

 Note that WMS supports only one data type (Byte) and only Grayscale and RGB output.
-Any other range types will be mapped to these: for single-band coverages, Grayscale output is generated and RGB output using the first three bands for all others.
+Any other coverage types will be mapped to these: for single-band coverages, Grayscale output is generated and RGB output using the first three bands for all others.
 Automatic scaling is applied when mapping from another data type to Byte.
 That means the minimum-maximum interval for the given subset of the